universal-ctags/ctags/docs/optlib.rst

 ``{_multiline=N}``

-	This tells the patern should be applied to whole file contents, not line by line.  ``N`` is the number of a group in the pattern.
+	This tells the pattern should be applied to whole file contents, not line by line.  ``N`` is the number of a group in the pattern.
 The specified group is used to record the line number and the pattern of tag.
 In the above example 3 is